Russell Springs, Kansas – On the Smoky Hill Trail

 Logan County Courthouse in Russell Springs, Kansas.

-The Pioneer Town Company spent a great deal of money on improvements, including a waterworks system, an artificial lake stocked with fish and fowl, a $25,000 courthouse, and a $10,000 schoolhouse.
+The Pioneer Town Company spent much money on improvements, including a waterworks system, an artificial lake stocked with fish and fowl, a $25,000 courthouse, and a $10,000 schoolhouse.
 On September 7, 1887, Governor John A. Martin named Russell Springs the temporary county seat and appointed officers.
-That fall, over 100 houses were built, a hotel, two churches, a bank, and several stores.
+That fall, over 100 houses, a hotel, two churches, a bank, and several stores were built.

 However, Russell Springs was not the only town that wanted to become the county seat.
 Oakley, situated in the county’s northeast corner and the most populous town in the county, was making every effort to gain an advantage.
-It was incorporated as a third-class city and advertised wildly, promoting its rich and bountiful soil and its branch line of the Union Pacific Railroad from Oakley to Colby.
+It was incorporated as a third-class city and advertised wildly, promoting its rich and bountiful soil and its Union Pacific Railroad branch line from Oakley to Colby.

-Ennis City (present-day Monument) advertised its location near the center of the county and had dreams of becoming the largest city in western Kansas.
+Ennis City (present-day Monument) advertised its location near the center of the county and dreamed of becoming the largest city in western Kansas.
 John B. Ennis, the promoter, stressed opportunities for all classes of people in the heart of this rich agricultural land.
-His brochure stated, “The boom is on; there is no better place for investments and rare opportunities for the early comers.”
+His brochure stated, “The boom is on; there is no better place for investments and rare opportunities for the earlycomers.”

-On November 21, 1887, the Russell Springs town company presented a deed of its townsite to Logan County commissioners with the promise that they would convey the land to the county if Russell Springs became the permanent county seat of Logan County.
+On November 21, 1887, the Russell Springs town company presented a deed of its townsite to Logan County commissioners, promising to convey the land to the county if Russell Springs became the permanent county seat.

 The Logan House was built in 1887 to help establish Russell Springs and to house the construction workers building the courthouse.